Chicago-R-User-Group/2018-n7-CRUG-PUG/README.md

 Capturing the synergy of the Open Source movement, we bring together the popular analytical language and relational database for a joint meetup of the Chicago R User Group (CRUG) and PostgreSQL User Group (PUG)!

 Doors open at 6 PM with talks starting at 6:30.
-Pizza will be provided by Microsoft developer advocates!
+Pizza and meeting space provided by Microsoft developer advocates!

 Our lineup includes an introduction and two speakers who will enlighten the use of application layer language with a powerful, backend database engine: